Orthopaedic Physical Therapy Residency Program

-- Frontiers in Orthopaedic Physical Therapy
+- Basic Science, Orthopaedic Physical Therapy

 - Clinical Imaging

-- Current concepts of orthopaedic physical therapy pertaining to all body regions.
+- Current concepts of orthopaedic physical therapy pertaining to all body regions

-- Manual therapy evaluation and treatment techniques for all body regions.
+- Manual therapy evaluation and treatment techniques for all body regions

 - Other specialized treatment techniques and paradigms to include Mechanical Diagnosis and Treatment (McKenzie), Kinematic Taping, Dry Needling, etc.

 Clinical mentoring will occur weekly with faculty in each of the clinical practice settings which include but are not limited to inpatient care, inpatient rehabilitation, and outpatient services.
 Didactic learning will occur weekly with faculty including lectures, labs, and discussion.
-It is estimated that approximately 30 hours a week will be dedicated to direct patient care with the remaining 10 hours available for educational experiences including mentoring (five hours) and didactic learning from faculty (4 hours), independent study (two hours), surgery observation, journal clubs, research projects, and mentoring of doctoral physical therapy students.
+It is estimated that approximately 30 hours a week will be dedicated to direct patient care with the remaining 10 hours available for educational experiences including mentoring (four hours) and didactic learning (4 hours), independent study (two hours), surgery observation, journal clubs, research projects, and mentoring of doctoral physical therapy students.

 How to apply